craigchamberlain-it/craigchamberlain-it.github.io/_websites/2019-07-24-lookaround.markdown

 I modernised an existing site and provided a content management system so the editors can add new editions to the back catalogue.

-I also set up email for the domain with Googles G-Suite.
+I also set up email for the domain with Google's G-Suite.